osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

-In the OsmAnd you can find any address, place and object that has been marked on the [OpenStreetMap](https://www.openstreetmap.org/).
-You can [search](/osmand/search/search-address) by the name of the city, postcode and coordinates.
+OsmAnd provides many search capabilities including address search.
+By default it uses [OpenStreetMap data](https://nominatim.openstreetmap.org/ui/search.html) and should be able to find all addresses using Quick Search input.
+Also you can [search](/osmand/search/search-address) by city, street, postcode and coordinates.

 {% default %}